anthonyissa/CheatGPT/README.md

 ### Setup locally on Chrome

-1. Zip the project.
-2. Head over to `chrome://extensions/` in your URL bar.
+1. Head over to `chrome://extensions/` in your URL bar.
-3. Activate `developer mode` on the top right corner
+2. Activate `developer mode` on the top right corner
-4. Click on the `Load unpacked` button and import the zip file.
+3. Click on the `Load unpacked` button and import the project's folder.

 ### Setup locally on Firefox